kalodis/Mixer-Helper/README.md

 **(THIS TOOL IS CAREFULLY BUILT TO ABIDE BY ALL MIXER TOS & RULES!)**

-## Description:

-When lurking, you often bring up a tab in the background to support your favorite streamer or return the favor of supporting their channel.
-I made this tool to make it easier to lurk more streamers at once.
-- **Please check out [Sighmir](https://github.com/Sighmir) he helped me build this!**

-## Lurk & Advertisement Messages
+## What is Mixer Helper?
+This tool helps making networking on Mixer easy to help grow your community!
+Mixer Helper will both lurk users that ask for L4L in your chat & post your advertisement in allowed self promotion chats on Mixer! **See commands below!** [Sighmir](https://github.com/Sighmir)  helped me build this.

+## How do I change my Lurk and Spam Messages?
 - **[See how to change your Lurk & Spam Messages here!](https://tkvids.wixsite.com/designs/mixer-support-tool)**

-## Setup Guide
+## How do use Mixer Helper?
 - **[Click here for a video setup guide!](https://youtu.be/nfq1F1Tvnkk)**

-## Requirements
+## You need these:
 - **([Click here to install Node.js](https://nodejs.org/en/download/))**
 - **[Click here for your Client ID & Client Secret](https://mixer.com/lab/oauth)**

-## Using Mixer Helper
+## Installing Mixer Helper
 1. Download and Extract Mixer Helper to its own folder.
 2. Double click "install.bat" to install the correct Node_Modules.
 3. Open the Config.json file & Input your Client ID & Client Secret, Save & Close.